4d/docs/docs/API/fileClass.md

 **Returned object with a .plist file**

-The xml file contents is parsed and keys are returned as properties of the object, preserving their types (text, boolean, number, date).
+The xml file contents is parsed and keys are returned as properties of the object, preserving their types (text, boolean, number). `.plist dict` is returned as a JSON object and `.plist array` is returned as a JSON array.

 #### Example